ctec121-master/Module-7-ProgAsgnmt-10-Loops/Prob-2/Prob-2.md

 The file:
 - may have blank lines
-- may have on a single number in a line
+- may have a single number in a line
-- may have multiple numbers in a line separated by spaces
+- may have multiple numbers in a line separated by spaces - NOTE: this will require a nested loop to deal with the numbers on this line.

 **Output**